gregoryv/owasp/example_report.md

 ## Applicable
 - [x] **1.1.1** Verify the use of a secure software development lifecycle that addresses security in all stages of development. ([C1](https://owasp.org/www-project-proactive-controls/#div-numbering))
 - [x] **1.1.2** Verify the use of threat modeling for every design change or sprint planning to identify threats, plan for countermeasures, facilitate appropriate risk responses, and guide security testing.
-  Manual: 2021-02-18 Latest threatmodel design change was updated on ... by John Doe
+  _MANUAL 2021-02-18 by John Doe: Latest threatmodel design change was updated on ..._
 - [ ] **1.1.3** Verify that all user stories and features contain functional security constraints, such as "As a user, I should be able to view and edit my profile.
 I should not be able to view or edit anyone else's profile"
 - [ ] **1.1.4** Verify documentation and justification of all the application's trust boundaries, components, and significant data flows.
 - [ ] **1.1.5** Verify definition and security analysis of the application's high-level architecture and all connected remote services. ([C1](https://owasp.org/www-project-proactive-controls/#div-numbering))
 - [ ] **1.1.6** Verify implementation of centralized, simple (economy of design), vetted, secure, and reusable security controls to avoid duplicate, missing, ineffective, or insecure controls. ([C10](https://owasp.org/www-project-proactive-controls/#div-numbering))
 - [ ] **1.1.7** Verify availability of a secure coding checklist, security requirements, guideline, or policy to all developers and testers.
 - [x] **1.2.1** Verify the use of unique or special low-privilege operating system accounts for all application components, services, and servers. ([C3](https://owasp.org/www-project-proactive-controls/#div-numbering))
-  Manual:   by
+  _MANUAL  by : _
 - [ ] **1.11.3** Verify that all high-value business logic flows, including authentication, session management and access control are thread safe and resistant to time-of-check and time-of-use race conditions.
 - [x] **2.1.5** Verify users can change their password.
 - [ ] **2.2.1** Verify that anti-automation controls are effective at mitigating breached credential testing, brute force, and account lockout attacks.
 Such controls include blocking the most common breached passwords, soft lockouts, rate limiting, CAPTCHA, ever increasing delays between attempts, IP address restrictions, or risk-based restrictions such as location, first login on a device, recent attempts to unlock the account, or similar.
 Verify that no more than 100 failed attempts per hour is possible on a single account.